Nurture Class ‘The Den’

 The Nurture Class (known in school as ‘The Den’) is a class of approximately 10 children who we feel will benefit from working in a smaller group where they will have lots of support and will be able to work at their own level.
 The Nurture Class is based in the old caretaker’s house which is part of the Gladstone site.

-The group will run 4 mornings a week 9.00 a.m. — 12.00 p.m.
-The children will remain in their classes for the whole day on a Friday.
+The group will run 5 mornings a week 9.00 a.m. — 12.00 p.m.
+The children will remain in their class in the afternoons.

 The children will register with their own class each morning before coming to The Den.
 However, they will join with their class for playtimes, lunchtimes, afternoons and any special occasions or trips.